 Shop familiar stores like Anthropologie, J. Crew, and Lululemon, as well as smaller boutiques like Apricot Lane.
 Family-owned Southlake Jewelers is a must, too, for browsing baubles.
-Pick up the best sort of souvenir—cowboy boots—at Old Boot Factory; if you’re a sports fan, visit Fans United to shop a wide selection of Cowboys and Mavs gear.
+Pick up the best sort of souvenir—cowboy boots—at Old Boot Factory; if you’re a sports fan, visit Rally House to shop a wide selection of Cowboys and Mavs gear.

 Happy Hour | 5 pm

 Have out-of-state visitors with you?
 Make sure to stop by Mi Cocina for a legendary Mambo Taxi.
 Then, head to Kirby’s Steakhouse to enjoy a glass of wine in a trendy jazz bar featuring live music on the weekends.
 Southwest-Inspired Redrock Canyon Grill also offers a fun “Social Hour,” featuring bites like a Texas stuffed poblano or fire-roasted queso, as well as several specialty cocktails.

 Have a few minutes to spare?
 Take a walk to experience Southlake’s abundant public art.
 Whether you’re near Southlake Town Square or driving through one of the roundabouts, there’s likely a notable sculpture nearby.
 Check out the full list of public art here.
 Visiting Southlake in April?
 You’re in luck–the city’s acclaimed annual arts festival, Art in the Square, displays hundreds of local artists’ work.